InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 She writes in her book, Notes from a Blue Bike, of the difficult cultural adjustments coming back to the States after living overseas.
 She also writes of the importance of building relationships as opposed to just being busy.

-If there's one takeaway from the book it's that we can live intentionally in every area of our lives.
+If there's one takeaway from the book it's that we CAN live intentionally in every area of our lives.
 It's simply a choice to do so.

 God's timing couldn't be more perfect!
 There's probably no stage in my life that I needed Notes from a Blue Bike more.
 The theme of living intentionally, seeking out and praying for divine opportunities to share the love of Christ continues to be on my mind.
 Life isn't about us.
 It isn't about our careers or the things we own.
 It's about relationships.